Develop your own practice as a youth or community worker as you chart your course to leadership roles in the field.

 This MA is the pathway to exciting, meaningful, and challenging professional development for professional youth and community workers and enhances employability through the development of expertise.

 A combination of on-campus teaching (lectures / seminar work), twilight group tutorials (including virtual attendance for those at distance) and tutor-supported independent study.
 On campus teaching will be delivered via 4 weekend blocks (Fri day pm to Sunday lunchtime).

 Via essays, presentations, project reports, self-assessment, dissertation and visual media such as posters and websites.

 Sue is a youth work academic and author, specialising in participatory practice.
 She was youth and community worker for thirty years, working as youth worker in Norfolk, Birmingham and Gloucestershire and then and as a senior manager in Hampshire.
 Currently, her work on evaluating the impact of youth work is influencing youth work practice regionally and internationally (Scotland, France, Italy, Estonia, Finland and Western Australia).
 Her book ‘Participatory Evaluation in Youth and Community Work’ was published in 2017.View full profile

 Associate ProfessorView profile

-Jon has worked for 20 years as a youth work practitioner and brings that knowledge and commitment to youth work to his teaching and research.
-He is particularly interested in the impact of policy on practice as well as the management of youth and community work and outdoor education.
-Jon is leading a major research project into the value and impact of Youth Work on the lives of young people in Europe.
+Jon worked for 20 years as a youth worker before joining Marjon in 2003.
+He brings his knowledge and commitment to youth work to his teaching and research.
+He is particularly interested in the impact of policy on practice as well as theory and pracitce of youth and community work, as well as outdoor education.
+In 2018 Jon led a major research project into the value and impact of Youth Work on the lives of young people in Europe.